mathsrocks/si-from-rag-to-graphrag/README.md

 # si-from-rag-to-graphrag
-Super Individual: From RAG to GraphRAG
+Super Individual Series: From RAG to Knowledge Graph (GraphRAG)